To submit a book proposal for any of the series listed below, please visit our Proposal Submission Form here.

 Elizabeth Cullen Dunn and Georgina Ramsay, editors

-Given the significance of Ottoman history for comparative and global perspectives, we encourage authors and translators to address wider audiences while remaining anchored in the sources and methodologies of Ottoman scholarship.
-We expect work in the series to attract the attention of academics, students, as well as interested members of the public.
-We also want to render Ottoman history and culture more accessible to wider audiences through translations that will illustrate the multiplicity of Ottoman voices across centuries.
+Given the significance of the Ottomans for comparative and global approaches to history, we encourage authors and translators to think of wider audiences while remaining anchored in the sources and methodologies of Ottoman scholarship.
+We expect “Ottomanica: Voices, Sources, Perspectives” to attract the attention of academics, students, and interested members of the public.